 OSHA Australia defines occupational hazard, as “anything in the workplace that can cause harm”.
 This form of hazard is caused by negligence on behalf of the employer or unawareness of the hazard by employees.

 An untidy workplace could pose invisible threats.
 For instance, clutter on the floor might hide wires that staff members could trip over and hurt themselves.
-Boxes stacked in an unsafe manner could topple on a worker and seriously injure him.
-Desks and office equipment kept in a random manner could block exits and fire exits, making it much more difficult to escape in case of an evacuation.
+Boxes stacked in an unsafe manner could topple on a worker and severely injure him.
+Desks and office equipment kept randomly could block exits and fire exits, making it much more difficult to escape in case of an evacuation.
 Such safety issues can leave you, as the employer, open to lawsuits.

 Improve Assets’ Useful Life and Reduce Costs